Narimanz/Traffic-sign-classifier/README.md

 X_train_gry = np.sum(X_train/3, axis=3, keepdims=True)
 X_valid_gry = np.sum(X_valid/3, axis=3, keepdims=True)
 ```
-Then, i normalize my data so that it has mean zero and equal variance.
+Then, I normalize my data so that it has mean zero and equal variance.
 For image data, i used (pixel - 127.5)/ 127.5 as way to approximately normalize my data.

 ```python
 new_X_train = (X_train_gry - 127.5)/127.5